 Never Give Up Hope.

-No stranger to mental illness and life's complex difficulties, Hamilton strives to advocate for those still struggling by sharing her success story with overcoming severe and long-lasting depression, complex-ptsd, addiction, self-abuse, eating disorders, surviving physical and sexual assault, emotional and psychological abuse, co-dependency and a myriad of anxiety issues and phobias.
+No stranger to mental illness and life's complex difficulties, Hamilton strives to advocate for those still struggling by sharing her success story with overcoming severe and long-lasting depression, complex-ptsd, addiction, eating disorders, surviving physical and sexual assault, emotional and psychological abuse, co-dependency and a myriad of anxiety issues and phobias.
 That's right, folks.
 It really was that bad.
 The good news?
 It's not anymore.
 And if she can overcome it, anyone can.
 She believes that - and knows it to be true.

 A sense of humor helps.